 L-LIN/03 - FRENCH LITERATURE

 Language of instruction

-A detailed program with bibliographical information, as well as a selection of literary and critical texts, will be given at the beginning and during the course.
+A detailed program with a choice of literary and critical texts will be given at the beginning of the course.

 The course is held in Italian (texts in French).

 Students unable to attend the course are invited to contact the teacher.

 Optional mid-term paper (students will be requested to comment on one of the literary texts the course deals with) and oral exam (requested full text, anthological and critical readings).